berndverst/bernd.dev/content/posts/from-security-alert-to-bugfix.md

 Anyone who updates the Azure CLI or Storage SDK will **automatically inherit secure defaults**.
 Those who have been relying on the insecure behavior (this should be few people) will experience a breaking change, but they of course are **not required to upgrade SDKs or API versions** and can certainly **explicitly set the parameter**.

 {{< alert success >}}
-Exact what I suggested here was indeed done since [API version 2019-04-01](https://azuresdkdocs.blob.core.windows.net/$web/python/azure-mgmt-storage/8.0.0/azure.mgmt.storage.v2019_04_01.models.html#azure.mgmt.storage.v2019_04_01.models.StorageAccountCreateParameters).
+Exactly what I suggested here was indeed done since [API version 2019-04-01](https://azuresdkdocs.blob.core.windows.net/$web/python/azure-mgmt-storage/8.0.0/azure.mgmt.storage.v2019_04_01.models.html#azure.mgmt.storage.v2019_04_01.models.StorageAccountCreateParameters).
 All current SDKs will be using this API version or a newer one which defaults to the secure setting.
 {{< /alert >}}

 ### So why the Kubeflow Fairing issue afterall?

 Kubeflow Fairing was using the deprecated `azure` library.
+Instead `azure-mgmt-storage` should have been used.

+{{< gist berndverst c67f878414f0357ca133c618cd02d8fb >}}

-Instead `azure-mgmt-storage` should have been used. **The edits to the Azure Python sample documentation weren't strictly necessary.** But at least I fixed the tests.
+**The edits to the Azure Python sample documentation weren't strictly necessary.** But at least I fixed the tests.

 ![We must go deeper](/img/securityalerts/godeeper.jpg)